PalpatineLordSidious/Auto-healing-web-tier/README.md

 **Cloud consideration**

-I did not commit this work to any cloud platform for costing reasons and I am cloud invariant.
+I did not commit this work to any cloud platform (yet) for costing reasons and I am cloud invariant.
 But will probably choose GCP over AWS as they may be cheaper.

 **Network tolopogy layout**